arnold on Jan 28, 2019

 The next thing I want to do is check my similar worded keywords and find the most searched for version of that keyword.
 In the example above I essentially came up with two parts of a keyword:

 On the left side I found words that describe the service and on the right I found modifiers that show different ways to describe providers.
-If this were for Adwords I would use a keyword combiner to combine all variations of the keywords and run them through the keyword planner tool.
-We’ll discuss that process in the Adwords guide.
+If this were for Google Ads I would use a keyword combiner to combine all variations of the keywords and run them through the keyword planner tool.
+We’ll discuss that process in the Google Ads guide.

 For SEO, I always like to go to Google trends to find the standardized value of the search volume for a keyword.
 In the example below I compare 5 of the most popular keywords from the list we came up with.
 I left some of the keywords off and used the top 5 keywords for the example below.